ExpediaGroup/beekeeper/README.md

 ### Filtering

-The filtering available is the same in both endpoints, just keep in mind that in the first one we are referring to expired metadata and in the second one we are referring to unreferenced paths.
+The filtering available is the same in both endpoints, just keep in mind that in the first one it is referring to expired metadata and in the second one it is referring to unreferenced paths.

 The following table gives an overview of the filters available.
-It uses the metadata endpoint for the examples, but if the user wants to refer to paths they just have to replace `/database/{databaseName}/table/{tableName}/metadata` with `/database/{databaseName}/table/{tableName}/paths`.
+It uses the metadata endpoint for the examples, but if the user wants to refer to paths they just have to replace `/database/{databaseName}/table/{tableName}/metadata` with `/database/{databaseName}/table/{tableName}/unreferenced-paths`.

 ![Filtering table](.README_images/filtering_table.png)